egkristi/scripts/docs/MKDOCS_PORTABLE.md

 # Portable Documentation Builder

-This document describes how to use the `sbin/mkdocs-portable` script to create portable, self-contained documentation sites and desktop applications from any MkDocs-compatible documentation.
+This document describes how to use the `sbin/mkdocs-portable` script, which uses uv's inline dependencies feature (PEP 723) for self-contained execution.
+It creates portable, self-contained documentation sites and desktop applications from any MkDocs-compatible documentation.

 ## Overview